sh3lk/mx/website/blog/corba.md

   developer is responsible for setting deadlines on these contexts to detect and react to method calls that are experiencing high latency.
-- The developer is responsible for ensuring that all arguments and returns of a remote method call are serializable, which is enforced by the [Service Weaver code generator][generator].
+- The developer is responsible for ensuring that all arguments and returns of a remote method call are serializable, which is enforced by the [MX code generator][generator].

 Yes, these are a burden on the programmer, but that is precisely the point of [*A Note on Distributed Computing*][a_note_on_dc]; it is a mistake to try to isolate the programmer from the fundamental issues of remote calls.
-We are also working on extending our [unit test framework][testing] to automatically inject latency and failures to further ensure that Service Weaver applications are resilient to the failures and delays they will encounter in a real deployment.
+We are also working on extending our [unit test framework][testing] to automatically inject latency and failures to further ensure that MX applications are resilient to the failures and delays they will encounter in a real deployment.

 ## Why Did CORBA Fail?